cytosmart-bv/tomni/docs/apidocs.rst

 Contour operations
 -------------------------------------

-OpenCV has all ready nice `operations <https://docs.opencv.org/4.5.5/dd/d49/tutorial_py_contour_features.html>`_ to apply to your contours.
+OpenCV has already nice `operations <https://docs.opencv.org/4.5.5/dd/d49/tutorial_py_contour_features.html>`_ to apply to your contours.
 We have some additional ones

 .. automodule:: tomni.contour_operations